llopezmo-rh/primo/README.md

 # Compilation

 ## Requirement
-[GMP library](https://gmplib.org/) required.
+[GNU Multiple Precision Arithmetic Library](https://gmplib.org/) required.
 It is installed by default on many GNU/Linux distributions.

 ## How to compile
 ```